JeffPramanikCG/hiring-exercises/outbound-aggregated/README.md

 ## Guidelines

-* Use Ruby lang
+* use Ruby lang
 * app should be runnable via `$>ruby task.rb`
-* Do not fork this repo, archive your solution and send back to interviewer contact email
+* do not fork this repo, archive your solution and send back to interviewer's contact email
-* Feel free to ask for any clarification
+* feel free to ask for any clarification